agmmnn/awesome-blender/README.md

 -   [Flowframes](https://nmkd.itch.io/flowframes) : is a simple but powerful app that utilizes AI frameworks to interpolate videos in order to increase their framerate with little to no noticable quality loss.
 -   [Cupscale](https://github.com/n00mkrad/cupscale) : Image Upscaling GUI based on ESRGAN.
 -   [Video2X](https://video2x.org/) : A lossless video/GIF/image upscaler achieved with waifu2x, Anime4K, SRMD and RealSR. [![][repo]](https://github.com/k4yt3x/video2x) ![][gpl]
+-   [koi](https://github.com/nousr/koi) : A plug-in for Krita that enables the use of AI models for img2img generation.

 ### Sound/Music [^](#table)